 If you own a Google My Business (GMB) account, you’re probably eager to know how to keep making the most of it.
 Growing your business online is all about making constant improvements and staying open to innovations.
-And keeping your business listing appealing is no exception from this rule.
+And keeping your business listing appealing is no exception to this rule.
+Well, we’ve got you covered!

 Make your Google My Business listing shine

-Before you learn how to use some new, more advanced tools, you should check if your business’s listing in Google search results is up to date and complete.
-If you haven’t been updating it regularly, now it is a good time to do it.
+Before you learn how to use some new, more advanced Google My Business management tools, you should check if your business’s listing in Google search results is up to date and complete.
+If you haven’t been updating it regularly, now is a good time to do it.
 Make sure that your listing includes all your basic business information:

 - opening hours,